Chris Milk: Music videos, commercials, short films and interactive

 Milk began his career directing music videos and commercials for artists and brands including Arcade Fire, U2, Kanye West, Green Day, Johnny Cash, Gnarls Barkley, The Chemical Brothers, John Mellencamp, Courtney Love, Modest Mouse, Nike, O2, Chevy and Nintendo.

 Milk's collaboration with Kanye West on the single "All Falls Down" was shot entirely in first person perspective, a technique he utilized again in a commercial for O2's "Can Do" campaign and his short film "The Last Day Dream", signaling his future affinity for virtual reality and subjective storytelling.
 Milk collaborated again with Kanye West on the video for "Touch The Sky", which was in part an homage to Evel Knievel, a childhood hero of Milk's.

 Milk's collaboration with Arcade Fire, Aaron Koblin and Google Creative Lab on "The Wilderness Downtown" in 2010 was one of his first interactive videos that utilized emerging technologies to create new, more personal ways for viewers to connect with digital experiences.
 The browser based video uses HTML5, satellite imagery and Google Street View to incorporate images from a viewer's childhood home mixed with digital footage and CGI elements.
 At the end of the video, viewers are encouraged to write a postcard to their younger selves.
-"The Wilderness Downtown" was named as one of Time's 30 Best Music Videos of all time, saying, "It’s the first video that truly harnesses the digital age — and one of the most personal you’ll ever watch."
-It was also was exhibited at MoMA in New York in 2011.
+"The Wilderness Downtown" was named as one of Time's 30 Best Music Videos of all time, saying, "It's the first video that truly harnesses the digital age — and one of the most personal you'll ever watch."
+It was also exhibited at MoMA in New York in 2011.